ansible07/Orbital/SlushPile.md

 I choose to go as Stammer McGee from 'Highland Mayhem 4', and my twist on it was to render the costume in Studio Ghibli style.

+...

+Allison walked in wearing a faithful rendering of an old video game character 'Bayonetta' that I'd heard about years and years ago.
+The design was based on fairly standard fantasy and comic tropes of the time, what with the catsuit's strategic cutouts and such.
+She was all decked out with the accessories the character usually carried, a pair of large caliber derringer-type pistols on her ankles, and a katana with an unusual design on her back.

+She struck a fashion pose and then spun around to give me a good look.
+All in all, it was nice, but not inspired.

+I did smile (there was an old, old part of me that liked this sort of thing), but I get the sense she picked up that I was not really impressed though.
+She walked up to me with a smirk, brought her left foot, and unclipped 'Thyme' and handed it to me.

+Thyme was fairly hefty, like I expected with a real gun.
+The details (as far as I could tell) were accurate.
+I saw that there were a couple informational overlays available for it, and popped them up in my field of view.

+The first had the details of its implementation within fantasy game rules.
+Allison had documented everything, including the gun's ability to magically summon bullets at an impressive fire rate.

+I wasn't expecting what was in the second overlay, though.
+It was a fully realized design for the gun in the real world.
+The level of detail here was interesting.

+Since obviously it couldn't magically summon bullets, there were provisions for an automatic feed mechanism along the top as well as in the handle.
+So if you sacrificed some of your leg volume, you could have a fair sized magazine that wouldn't disturb the gun's look while attached.
+It would be the same if you held the gun in your hand.

+I started to hand it back to Allison.
+"Nice, very nice.
+I am impressed."

+Allison smiled at me as she accepted it, and clipped it back on her ankle.
+"I don't have the ammo feeds installed, I'm not planning on shooting anyone tonight."

+She continued as she handed me a pair of white gloves.
+"Here, put these on first, and don't let the blade or hilt touch any part of you."

+I was decidedly confused, but complied.
+Dirt wasn't really a problem for most anything we make these days, as putting on a surface that is auto-cleaning is pretty standard.
+And while we were in a higly realistic simulation, that is one of the common things that is fudged anyway, unless it is important somehow (like if you're in a gardening sim).

+Allison unclipped the katana from her back (there was no scabbard) and carefully handed it to me in both hands, with the blade edge facing up.

+I also showed care in holding it with both hands.
+For this item there were three information overlays available.

+The first was the fantasy game information as before.
+It was a fairly standard, high-level demonically possed blade.
+It granted numerous speed and strength bonuses, along with the long-term downsides typically of weapons in this category, including bloodlust and paranoia.
+It was perfect for cutting down hordes of mooks or for a one-on-one duel with Elric of Melnibone wielding Stormbringer.
+Very nice overall.

+I flipped to the next overlay for the real world.
+This was a nasty piece of work.
+Allison did not seem to be content with a standard strong and flexible sword with a sharp edge.
+The edge was actually a series of micro-buzzsaws that would cut through just about anything below Mohs-8 or so.

+She was apparently not content with even that.

 Nightclub p2
 -------------